Thomas Brisbane: Military career

-In 1789, Brisbane joined the 38th Regiment of the British Army as a junior officer and was posted to Ireland.
+In 1789, Brisbane was commissioned into the British Army's 38th (1st Staffordshire) Regiment of Foot as a junior officer and was posted to Ireland.

 French Revolutionary Wars

-On the outbreak of war with France, he transferred to the 53rd Regiment and fought in Holland under the command of the Duke of York.
-He participated in the Siege of Valenciennes in June 1793 and the Siege of Dunkirk in August 1793.
-He also took part in the Siege of Nieuwpoort in October 1793, the Siege of Landrecies in April 1794, the Battle of Tournay in May 1794 and finally the Siege of Nijmegen before the British army in the Low Countries was evacuated and returned to England in spring 1795.
+Following Revolutionary France's declaration of war against Britain on 1 February 1793, Brisbane transferred to the 53rd (Shropshire) Regiment of Foot and fought in the Low Countries theatre of the War of the First Coalition under the Duke of York.
+Between June 1793 and November 1794, Brisbane participated in the siege of Valenciennes, siege of Dunkirk, siege of Nieuwpoort, siege of Landrecies, Battle of Tournay and siege of Nijmegen.
+Following the fall of Nijmegen to the French in November 1794, the British army in the Low Countries was evacuated and returned to England in spring 1795.

 West Indies

-In November 1795, the 53rd Regiment were embarked for the West Indies, where it fought against French forces for control of the region.
-Brisbane took part in the capture of Saint Lucia from the French in May 1796, participating in the capture and sacking of the colonial capital of Morne Fortune.

-Later in 1796, he participated in the suppression of an uprising by Kalinago and Garifuna people under Joseph Chatoyer in Saint Vincent.
-During the uprising, Brisbane personally killed Kalinago chief Taquin and participated in the deportation of 5,000 Garifuna to the small island of Baliceaux in the Grenadines.

-He later partook in expeditions to Trinidad and Puerto Rico in February 1797 and April 1797 respectively.
-Brisbane then transferred to the 69th Regiment which returned to England in 1802 after being stationed in Jamaica.
+In November 1795, the 53rd Foot was sent to the West Indies.
+Brisbane took part in the capture of Saint Lucia from the French in May 1796, participating in the storming of Morne Fortune on 24 May.
+Later in the same year, he fought in the Second Carib War, an uprising by Kalinago and Garifuna people under Joseph Chatoyer against British rule in Saint Vincent.
+During the uprising, Brisbane personally killed the Kalinago chief Taquin in combat and subsequently participated in the deportation of the Garifuna to the small island of Baliceaux in the Grenadines.
+In the following year, Brisbane was present at the capture of Trinidad in February and the failed invasion of Puerto Rico in April.
+Brisbane then transferred to the 69th (South Lincolnshire) Regiment of Foot which returned to England in 1802 after being stationed in the British colony of Jamaica.

-Peninsula War
+Peninsular War

 After a brief period of being retired on half-pay, Brisbane was appointed as an army assistant in the Adjutant-General's office, serving under the Duke of Wellington.
 In 1813 he was promoted to major general in the 74th Regiment and saw much action during the Peninsular War, including leading a brigade in the 3rd Division that broke through at the Battle of Vitoria.

-For his services in the Peninsula War, Brisbane received the Army Gold Cross with one clasp for the battles of Vitoria, the Pyrenees, Nivelle, Orthez, and Toulouse; and the silver war medal with one clasp for the Nive.
+For his services in the Peninsula War, Brisbane received the Army Gold Cross with one clasp for the battles of Vitoria, the Pyrenees, Nivelle, Orthez and Toulouse; and the silver war medal with one clasp for the Nive.

 North America

-With the forces of Napoleon all but defeated, Brisbane was appointed as a brigade commander to lead troops in the concurrent British war with the United States.
-In 1814 he led his brigade at the Battle of Plattsburgh, which Brisbane claimed they could have won if they had been allowed to launch a full infantry attack.
+With the forces of Napoleon all but defeated, Brisbane was appointed as a brigade commander to lead troops in the concurrent War of 1812 with the United States.
+In 1814 he led a brigade at the Battle of Plattsburgh, which Brisbane claimed the British troops present could have won if they had been allowed to launch a full infantry attack.
 During the battle, he used the Charles C. Platt Homestead as his headquarters.